mtb-za/transform-2020-spatial-in-python/README.md

 ## Set-up
 ### Install-less (cloud) set-up
 A [binder version](https://mybinder.org/v2/gh/mtb-za/transform-2020-spatial-in-python/master) of this repository is available.
 Clicking that link will let you run everything in a browser without installing anything.
 It may take some time to initialise, so if you want to go with this option, it might be good to arrive a little bit early to set it up.

+Because mybinder.org is a best-effort, free service, if there are many people attempting to use this service, it may be oversubscribed.
+If possible, it is recommended that you set up a local environment instead.

 ### Local set-up
 The easiest way to get up and running for this tutorial will be to clone the [github repository](https://github.com/mtb-za/transform-2020-spatial-in-python/).
 Note that some of the files the data folder are zipped.
 These can be left as they are, unless you are particularly curious.